Thecave3/serialplotter/README.md

 What is?

-A simple serial reader and plotter with a log function.
-The main idea is to use your Arduino controller's output directly in your python code.
+A simple serial reader and plotter with a logging util to use your Arduino controller's output directly in your code.

-This script was committed for scientifical purpose by me.
-The initial committent was the Physics Department of La Sapienza University, Rome.
-They need an enviroment controller for their clean room10000 so I used an Arduino to handle backend aka the values detected by sensors and then this script to handle the front-end.
+This script was committed for scientifical purpose for the Physics Department of La Sapienza University, Rome.
+They need an enviroment controller for their clean room10000 so I used an Arduino to handle back-end [EnviromentController](https://github.com/Thecave3/EnviromentControllerArduino) here the values detected by sensors and then this script to handle the front-end.

 Is a ready-to-implement code?
 No,you should shape to what you want to do by yourself.

-In the next steps of this work I will make the script a multithreading script.
+I finally decided to rewrite the whole software in java to offer a better GUI.

 How to use it